pypeit/PypeIt/doc/dev/mosfireconfig.rst

 ``dithpos``         ``FRAMEID``
 ===============     ============

-which are also present in :ref:`pypeit_file:Data Block`.
+which are also provided in the :ref:`pypeit_file:Data Block`.

 If the observations were taken with a "Slit Nod"/"Mask Nod" ``dithpat`` or using the *long2pos* slitmask, the :ref:`pypeit_file:Data Block` will look like::